Toward Local Madelung Mechanics in Spacetime

 \section{Model Overview}

-We begin by defining a classical momentum density $p_q(\vec{x},t)$ using the integrand of the expectation value of the quantum momentum operator of single-particle Madelung fluid in 3-space, $\psi^*\hat{p}\psi$, with the wavefunction expressed in eikonal form, $\psi(\vec{x},t) \equiv R(\vec{x},t)e^{iS(\vec{x},t)/\hbar}$.
-The real part of this density is the fluid current, with particle velocity $\vec{\nabla}S/m$, and the imaginary part is associated with additional momentum that averages to zero over all of the fluid particles at a given event in spacetime, with particle velocity $\Big|\frac{\hbar}{m}\frac{\vec{\nabla}R}{R}\Big|\hat{r}_i$, and unit vector $\hat{r}_i$.
+We begin by defining a quantum momentum density $p_q(\vec{x},t)$ using the integrand of the expectation value of the quantum momentum operator of a single-quantum-particle Madelung fluid in 3-space, $\psi^*\hat{p}\psi$, with the wavefunction expressed in eikonal form, $\psi(\vec{x},t) \equiv R(\vec{x},t)e^{iS(\vec{x},t)/\hbar}$.
+The real part of this density is the fluid current, with particle velocity $\vec{\nabla}S/m$, and the imaginary part is associated with additional momentum that sums to zero over all of the fluid particles at a given event in spacetime, with particle velocity $\Big|\frac{\hbar}{m}\frac{\vec{\nabla}R}{R}\Big|\hat{r}_i$, and unit vector $\hat{r}_i$.
 This gives us a distribution of definite particle velocities at each event, such that $\sum_i \hat{r}_i =0$, so the imaginary part contributes nothing to the net current of the fluid.

 Next, we define a classical energy density using the integrand of the expectation value of the quantum kinetic energy operator, $\psi^*\hat{K}\psi$, and separate it into real positive terms that correspond to the classical kinetic energy density associated with the particle velocities found above, and other real terms that can become negative, which we identify as the (reduced) quantum potential energy density.
 There are also several imaginary terms we ignore, which integrate to zero.
 When the Schr\"{o}dinger equation density is expanded out, those imaginary terms belong to the continuity equation, while the real terms relate to the evolution of the fluid current.
 We thus find that the `quantum kinetic energy density' is really a sum of a classical kinetic and quantum potential energy densities, which suggests that the quantum potential has a kinetic character, even though it can become negative.
 This is consistent with the finding in one attempted relativistic generalization of the fluid picture \cite{poirier2012trajectory} that the direct value of the quantum potential plays a role in the physics, rather than only its derivatives.